andmonosu/Rick-and-Morty-Exercise-with-Vue/README.md

 8. Create `FilterList` component that made the filter rendered interchangeable.
 9. Add fade-in transitions to the filters and cards using the `Transition` components pre-built on Vue. so every time you make a new request the filters and character cards appear with ease.
-10. Add a button on the page so it shows a list of all the episodes.
-You should leave the layout as it is, but instead of showing characters information you would show episodes information in each card.